2026 Tax Year · Canadian Realtors

 Answer capsule

-The CRA requires quarterly instalments whenever your net tax owing was more than $3,000 in the current or either of the two preceding years — $1,800 for Quebec residents.
-Due dates are March 15, June 15, September 15, and December 15 of each tax year.
+The CRA requires quarterly instalments whenever net tax owing was more than $3,000 in the current year and in either of the two preceding years — $1,800 for Quebec residents[3].
+Due dates are March 15, June 15, September 15, and December 15 of each tax year[2].

 June 15 is your filing deadline.
 April 30 is still your payment deadline.